albertojulian/gen-jazz-rhythm/README.md

 ## Execution
 - Install requirements.txt
-- Download the [Charlie Parker Omnibook files](https://homepages.loria.fr/evincent/omnibook/), which is a collection of 50 lead-sheets (including melody and improvisation) from Charlie Parker.
-Copy the .xml files into the `Omnibook` folder
+- Download the [Charlie Parker Omnibook files](https://homepages.loria.fr/evincent/omnibook/), which is a collection of 50 lead-sheets (including melody and improvisation) from Charlie Parker in XML format.
+Copy the files into the `Omnibook` folder
 - Run `cellularautomaton_gradio.py`.
-It will show a URL which, when clicking, will open a `gradio` interface in the default web browser.
+It will show a URL which, when clicked, will open a `gradio` interface in the default web browser.

 The gradio interface is composed of:
 - two dropdown lists to select the tune and the melody instrument